 About Regina Bussing

-Dr. Bussing holds the position of Professor and Chair of the Department of Psychiatry at UF, and in 2016 was named the Donald Dizney Professor in recognition of her academic leadership role.
+Dr. Bussing holds the position of Professor and Chief of Faculty Development in the Department of Psychiatry at UF.

 Dr. Bussing received her medical degree from the Justus Liebig University in Giessen, Germany.
 She subsequently completed her psychiatry residency and child and adolescent fellowship at the University of Florida in Gainesville, as well as a Master of Science degree in health services research from the UCLA School of Public Health.